 The curriculum emphasises the role of stage management as a conduit between the director and the production team throughout the rehearsal process, the management of the performance itself and the acquisition of furniture and props.

-You will further develop practical management skills through working in production teams on a number of realised productions with students on the other Theatre Practice strands and other courses, as well as with visiting professionals.
+Students will further develop practical management skills through working in production teams on a number of realised productions with students on the other Theatre Practice strands and other courses, as well as with visiting professionals.

 Students are introduced to a model of practice that underpins traditional British theatre as experienced in the commercial and subsidised sectors.
-However, through realised production opportunities, students also experience alternative methods of practice including community, small-scale fringe, devised, physical, visual, site-responsive and immersive theatre.
+However, through realised production opportunities, students also experience alternative methods of practice including community, small-scale fringe, devised, physical, visual, site-responsive and immersive theatre